Inherent Risk vs. Control Risk: What’s the Difference?

-Any company that processes or stores personal consumer data has likely encountered the Service Organization Control Report (SOC 2) and the Payment Card Industry Data Security Standard (PCI DSS).
+Any company that processes or stores personal consumer data has likely encountered the System and Organization Controls Report (SOC 2), formerly known as Service Organization Controls, and the Payment Card Industry Data Security Standard (PCI DSS).

 Neither standard is required by law, but non-compliance with either one has considerable consequences.
 For example, if your business isn’t PCI DSS-compliant, you run the risk of having your credit card processing privileges revoked.

-So what’s the difference between SOC 2 and PCI DSS compliance?
+So, what’s the difference between SOC 2 and PCI DSS compliance?